kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/treks-and-other-activities/2019-11-10-ol-doinyo-lengai.md

 expect:
   video:
-    url: <iframe width="560" height="315" src="https://www.youtube.com/embed/Ynf67DbR9yk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+    url: <iframe width="560" height="315" src="https://www.youtube.com/embed/MZwAfsO21-c" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 itinerary:
   - paragraph: "This trip starts anywhare and can be included in 3 to 5 days safaris, early in the morning you will be picked up from the pickup point to begin the journey to Lake Natron.
-Also the trip might alternatively start and end in Dar es Salaam or Nairobi and we can book additional accommodation and internal flights upon requests. "
+Also the trip might alternatively start and end in Arusha or Nairobi and we can book additional accommodation and internal flights upon requests. "

 remarks:
-  - paragraph: Book in advance, since this is one of our most popular day tours.
-The tour runs six days a week, so you can easily fit it intro your Town Tour itinerary .

   - paragraph: This can be encouporated in other packeges too, please create your bucket list and send it to us to we can create you a quote!